evonove/ds.js/README.rst

     var item = myMap.get(object);                   // Get element from hashmap
     assert.deepEqual(item, ['mapped', 'array']);    // true

-You can even use DOM elements as hashmap keys:
+You can even use DOM elements as a keys:

 .. code-block:: javascript